TerraformPOCGenisys/farmers-market/README.md

-# BigBasket Clone
+# Farmers Market Clone

-This is a clone of BigBasket.com, an e-commerce platform for groceries.
+This is a clone of Farmers Market.com, an e-commerce platform for groceries.
 The project was built using React, Redux, and Chakra UI.

 # Project Description
-The goal of this project was to recreate the essential features of BigBasket.com, such as product listings, a shopping cart, checkout, and payment.
+The goal of this project was to recreate the essential features of Farmers Market.com, such as product listings, a shopping cart, checkout, and payment.
 The project was developed as an individual project and took 5 days to complete.
 The project features responsive design for a seamless shopping experience on all devices.

 # Context
-BigBasket.com is a popular e-commerce platform for groceries in India.
+Farmers Market.com is a popular e-commerce platform for groceries in India.
 This clone was created to showcase my skills in building complex e-commerce applications and to provide a seamless shopping experience for users.

 ## Tech Stack